 The program recruits people with diverse lived experiences, trains them in principles of community organizing, and places them in career-advancing jobs with local organizations.
 The program partners with the International Union of Painters and Allied Trades (IUPAT) to conduct training and job placement.

-The organizer apprenticeship is a 16-month, fully paid job.
+The organizer apprenticeship is a 16-month, fully paid career pathway.
 The program starts with four months of on-the-job and classroom training in a cohort of organizer apprentices.
-At the end of core training, organizer apprentices are placed at local organizations to work as fulltime organizers, with a minimum commitment of one year.
+At the end of core training, organizer apprentices are placed at local organizations to work as full-time organizers, with a minimum employer commitment of one year.

 We run one class of organizer apprentices every year, based in the Houston region.
 The next class is scheduled to start in September 2025.
-Participating in a 2-day boot camp is the first step.
+Participating in an intensive boot camp is the first step.
 We hold boot camps throughout the year to identify new talent and build a pipeline of organizers.
 Boot camp participants are invited to apply for the apprenticeship.

 Apprentices are vetted, trained, and movement-aligned when they start at your organization.
 They’re ready to do high quality work and have a professional network of organizers they can draw on to solve problems and expand their reach.
 Employers are involved at every stage of the recruitment, training, and job placement process.
 We currently work with employers in the Houston region.